Nursing Home Abuse Lawyers in Atlanta

 When a nursing home patient who is shown to be prone to falls is not properly managed, the risk of broken bones and even traumatic brain injury becomes severe.
 The Annals of Internal Medicine reports that roughly 1,800 nursing home deaths occur each year in this country due to falls.

 A fall risk assessment is part of the intake process for every nursing home patient in Georgia.
 Failure to follow a patient's fall prevention protocol constitutes a form of nursing home neglect.
 Sometimes, inadequate staffing is a contributing factor.
-A resident who calls for assistance moving from one room to another may get no response and attempt to move on his or her own, leading to a fall.
+A resident who calls for assistance moving from one room to another may get no response and attempt to move on their own, leading to a fall.

 Back to Top